World Conference on Women, 1995: Attendees

 The conference was attended by representatives of 189 governments, UN agencies, intergovernmental organizations such as the European Union and League of Arab States, as well as activists and organizations from across the world.
 There were 17,000 participants, with a further 30,000 activists attending a parallel Forum.

 Gertrude Mongella of Tanzania was the secretary-general of the conference.

 Aung San Suu Kyi delivered the keynote address at the conference.

 A full list of the statements made by attendees can be found on the UN website.

 Speeches

-Hillary Rodham Clinton, at the time the First Lady of the United States, gave the speech Women's Rights Are Human Rights at the conference on 5 September 1995.
-That speech is considered to be influential in the women's rights movement, and in 2013 Clinton led a review of how women's rights have changed since her 1995 speech.
-The 1995 speech was listed as No. 35 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank)."If there is one message that echoes forth from this conference, it is that human rights are women's rights....
+Hillary Clinton, at the time the First Lady of the United States, gave the speech Women's Rights Are Human Rights at the conference on 5 September 1995.
+That speech is considered to be influential in the women's rights movement, and in 2013 Clinton led a review of how women's rights have changed since her 1995 speech."If there is one message that echoes forth from this conference, it is that human rights are women's rights....
 And women's rights are human rights.

 Let us not forget that among those rights are the right to speak freely.
 And the right to be heard.

 Women must enjoy the right to participate fully in the social and political lives of their countries if we want freedom and democracy to thrive and endure."